kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 Open http://localhost:3000 to view it in your browser.

+UI parity note:
+- The Sign In screen is implemented in src/SignIn.js using assets served from public/assets.
+- If images are missing, ensure Figma-derived images exist under public/assets and are referenced via /assets/... paths.
+- The dev server wrapper normalizes signal exits (SIGINT/SIGTERM/137/143) to 0 during orchestrated shutdown to avoid false CI failures.

 Public files:
 - `public/index.html` is the CRA HTML template with a `<div id="root">` mount point.
 - `public/manifest.json` defines basic PWA metadata (optional).